Published by Blue Grid Media • Updated for 2026 • 16 min read

 Compare that to a plumbing company spending $2,750 per month at $55 CPL: approximately 50 leads, 28 bookable, and at a 39% close rate, roughly 11 booked jobs per month.

 Now compare a roofing company spending $1,600 per month at $80 CPL: approximately 20 leads, 11 bookable, and at a 20% booking rate, roughly 2 booked jobs per month.
-But here is the critical difference — roofing jobs have a much higher average ticket value ($8,000 to $15,000+) compared to HVAC repairs ($300 to $800) or plumbing calls ($200 to $500).
-So fewer booked jobs can still produce a strong return.
+But here's the thing.
+Roofing jobs have a much higher average ticket value ($8,000 to $15,000+) compared to HVAC repairs ($300 to $800) or plumbing calls ($200 to $500).
+So fewer booked jobs can still produce a seriously strong return.

 Booking Rates: How Many LSA Leads Actually Turn Into Jobs